 How do I find out the status of my application?

-Your online application clearly identifies the status of your application.
-Please do not send messages or emails asking for the status of your application as they will not be responded to.
+Your online application identifies the status of your application.
 MigrationNT will contact you or your authorised representative via your online application’s message portal if further information is required and you or your authorised representative will be notified by email when a decision has been made.

-The NT Government does not offer invitations directly from your EoI.
-You must submit an application to MigrationNT for NT Government visa nomination.
+No, the NT Government does not offer invitations directly from your SkillSelect expression of interest (EoI).
+After lodging your EoI through SkillSelect, you must submit an application to MigrationNT for NT Government visa nomination.

 Who can apply for NT Government nomination?

-Any overseas citizen, regardless of where they are currently living, can apply to the NT Government for nomination of a Subclass 489 or 190 visa through MigrationNT.
+Any overseas citizen can apply to the NT Government for nomination of a subclass 491 or 190 visa through MigrationNT.
 However, to be nominated by the NT Government prospective visa applicants must meet NT Government and the Australian Government's Department of Home Affairs eligibility requirements.

 Can MigrationNT provide pre-application advice on the likelihood that my nomination application will be successful?